Glender/FDscraper/README.md

 expected <- round(BenfordStats::prob_first_digit(1:9), 2)
 ```

-Finally, we are going to
+Finally, we are going to plot the results:

 ``` r
 plot <- barplot(